metaborg/documentation/source/install.rst

 .. warning::

-   On *Windows*, do **not** unpack the Eclipse installation into :file:`Program Files`, because no write access is granted there, breaking both Eclipse and Spoofax.
+   On |Windows| *Windows*, do **not** unpack the Eclipse installation into :file:`Program Files`, because no write access is granted there, breaking both Eclipse and Spoofax.

 .. warning::

-   On *macOS Sierra (10.12)* and above, you must move the unpacked :file:`spoofax.app` file to a different location (such as :file:`Applications`) after unpacking, to prevent `App Translocation <http://lapcatsoftware.com/articles/app-translocation.html>`_ from moving the app into a read-only filesystem, breaking Eclipse and Spoofax.
+   On |macOS| *macOS Sierra (10.12)* and above, you must move the unpacked :file:`spoofax.app` file to a different location (such as :file:`Applications`) after unpacking, to prevent `App Translocation <http://lapcatsoftware.com/articles/app-translocation.html>`_ from moving the app into a read-only filesystem, breaking Eclipse and Spoofax.

    Alternatively, you can prevent App Translocation by clearing attributes from the application.
 To do this, open the Terminal, navigate to the directory where the :file:`spoofax.app` is located, and execute: